 The Ramayana! is an annual event in which the entire student body takes part.
-This magical theatrical production of drama, dance and song has been entertaining audiences for over 35 years.
+This magical theatrical production of drama, dance and song has been entertaining audiences for 40 years.
 In the preschool years students may begin by taking part in the ever-popular forest animal scene.
 Gradually they work their way through various small parts as dancers, singers, monkeys, demons, and martial artists until they finally emerge in the lead roles in their high school years.
 Behind the scenes, a large supporting cast of parents, teachers, alumni and Mount Madonna Center staff take on the roles of prop makers, costumers, makeup artists, technicians, musicians, stage crew, and concessionaires.
-This makes the Ramayana our largest school event of the year.
+This makes the Ramayana! our largest school event of the year.

 “Environment, Professionalism, Quality, Timeliness